 Always keep in mind that a puppy isn’t able to control his bladder until he’s about 16 weeks old.
 Only then will they be able to hold their bladder for as many hours as they are months old plus one.
 In other words, a five-month-old puppy can hold it for six hours.
 You should never expect a puppy to wait for too long for a potty break or it will cause him to have an accident.

 Make sure you take your pup to the right toilet area as often as they need to go outside.
 If you don’t, they will end up going inside their crate, in the house, or in a safe area.
-If you are unable to be home to take him out, use potty pads that can provide an indoor toilet, however, it can also delay the potty training process by giving him a second option instead of the one you want.
+If you are unable to be home to take him out, train your dog on potty pads that can provide an indoor toilet, however, it can also delay the potty training process by giving him a second option instead of the one you want.
 Hiring a pet sitter or asking a neighbor to take him out may be a better solution so that but that he is still able to go out when he needs to.

 Don’t Ignore the Signs